 Study Tips for National 5 Maths Exams

-The National 5 Maths course is the last set of mathematics classes for Scottish students who decide to graduate at 16, and enter the workforce, they need to be taken seriously.
-Mathematics is one of the compulsory subjects of Nationals so it’s very important to pass.
-High schoolers need all the advice they can get to pass exams and finish coursework successfully.
-The following study tips provide students with the direction they can count on:
+The National 5 Maths course is the last set of mathematics classes for Scottish students who decide to graduate at 16 and enter the workforce, so they need to be taken seriously.
+Mathematics is one of the compulsory subjects of Nationals so it’s a very important one to pass.
+High schoolers need all the advice they can get to pass exams and finish coursework successfully, and the following study tips can provide students with the direction they can count on:

 - Study in a Quiet Place: some maths equations and principles are highly complex and demand complete attention from the pupil.
 Therefore, to make sure that everything is on your side, we recommend studying or reviewing important maths information in a quiet place, free of distractions.
 It has been proven that study sessions in a calm space are much more productive than those that aren’t.
 Turn off your phone to ensure that things of lesser importance won’t distract you.

 - Alternate Study Techniques: one of the most common causes of boredom while studying is that pupils stick to the same learning type without changing any study practices.
 Shake things up a little!
 Some alternative study suggestions include using flashcards, participating in weekly study groups with like-minded friends, analysing online resources such as YouTube videos, and trying out practice quizzes.
 Create a schedule that forces you to alternate between study methods.

 If you would like some extra help with maths, then get in touch with us today to get the help from one of the best Maths tutors in scotland.

 Many students get stressed out in exams, but preparing in advance can relieve this stress right away.
 A good way to stop some of that stress is to be fully prepared!
 Here are a few tips that can help you do this.

 - review the entire exam before starting with the first question,

 - start working out the difficult questions first,

 - show your work to get more points from examiners.